 You have a really nice product here!

-01.08.2021 Felix Fechner (Tübingen, Germany): Connection of outbuildings via telephone cable (Google review )
+Felix Fechner (Tübingen): Connection of outbuildings via telephone cable (Google Rezension)

 I wanted to connect an outbuilding to the existing internet connection.

-I have been using the G.hn system for almost three months now and can only warmly recommend it to anyone who wants to expand their home network over long distances.
+I have been using the G.hn system for almost three months now and can only warmly recommend it to anyone who wants to extend their home network over long distances.

-Engelbert B. (Limburg, Germany): Networking between 2 buildings via telephone cable (simple "electrician" cable), 200m (Google review)
+Engelbert B. (Limburg): Networking between 2 buildings via telephone cable (simple “electrician” cable), 200m (Google Rezension)

-We have an old 2 or 4-wire telephone line connecting two infrastructures over a cable length of almost 200m.
-In the last few years, a master/slave modem from a well-known network supplier on a VDSL2 basis was used for this connection, but instead of 100Mbit/s it only delivered 15Mbit/s and this only with interruptions and small data throughputs.
+We have an old 2 or 4-wire telephone line that connects two infrastructures over a cable length of almost 200m.
+In the last few years, a master/slave modem from a well-known network supplier based on VDSL2 was used for this connection, but instead of 100Mbit/s it only delivered 15Mbit/s and this only with interruptions and small data throughputs.

-07.06.2021 Christian C. (Nürnberg, Germany): Networking via telephone cable between 2 flats (3rd and 4th floor) in an apartment building via the basement.
+Christian C. (Nürnberg): Networking via telephone cable between 2 flats (3rd and 4th floor) in the apartment building via the cellar

 The package arrived today.
 Unpacked, plugged in and so far running like a charm.
 Great thing.
 Connection is up and running at 1855/1855 Mbps.